 3 months 1 week ago

 A potential product safety hazard exists with the 21066-0785 voltage regulator on select Kawasaki engines which were included in certain lawn and garden equipment.
 The hazard relates to the possibility of thermal events with the subject voltage regulator.
 The Kawasaki engines can overheat, posing fire and burn hazards.
+As of June 6, 2024, the company has received no reports of fire in Canada, and no reports of injuries.
+In the United States, the company has received 8 reports of fire and no reports of injuries.

 Consumer product safety